-In terms of this Rule change request, a network support payment relates to the specific service provided by an embedded generator to defer an augmentation to the shared transmission network.
+In terms of this rule change request, a network support payment relates to the specific service provided by an embedded generator to defer an augmentation to the shared transmission network.
 This can be seen as the direct links between an embedded generator and a TNSP in Figure 5.1.

-A number of submissions to the staff Consultation Paper sought clarification of what type of network support payments were being considered under this Rule change.
-In the context of this Rule change request, a network support payment is as defined above.
-The Rules do not cover any network support payments (to the extent they exist outside the definition in the Rules) made by a DNSP.
-Therefore, this draft Rule only relates to network support payments from a TNSP to an embedded generator.
+A number of submissions to the staff consultation paper sought clarification of what type of network support payments were being considered under this rule change.
+In the context of this rule change request, a network support payment is as defined above.
+The rules do not cover any network support payments (to the extent they exist outside the definition in the NER) made by a DNSP.
+Therefore, the rule as made only relates to network support payments from a TNSP to an embedded generator.